redshiftzero/redshiftzero.github.io/content/post/signal-protocol.md

 Each party has a ratchet key pair, which is a public-private Diffie-Hellman key pair.

-We observed in the X3DH protocol that in the first message Alice👧🏼 sent, she included the public part of her emphemeral key $EK_A$ such that bob could derive the same shared secret $SK$.
+We observed in the X3DH protocol that in the first message Alice👧🏼 sent, she included the public part of her ephemeral key $EK_A$ such that bob could derive the same shared secret $SK$.

 In subsequent messages, Alice👧🏼 (and Bob👦🏽) can advertise new public keys (new "ratchet" public keys), which when Bob👦🏽 (and Alice👧🏼) receives he can use to construct new DH ratchet shared secrets using the local corresponding ratchet private key.
 Alice👧🏼 and Bob👦🏽 take turns ratcheting the DH secrets forward.
 Senders must include the sender ratchet key in each Signal message.